 The Geopolitics of Information

-Series Editors: Dan Schiller and Yuezhi Zhao
+Series Editors: Dan Schiller, Yuezhi Zhao, and Amanda Ciafone

 The Geopolitics of Information has moved to the center of the encompassing and increasingly conflicted question of who will shape the global political economy, and how.
 The dispensation of the world's communication systems and information resources constitutes both a domain of political-economic rivalry conducted by states and corporations, and a field of social contestation involving a wider set of social actors.
 This series is broadly demarcated to foreground both interstate rivalries and societal struggles, and to encompass both emergent pressure points and environing social-historical dynamics.
 We are now soliciting book manuscripts in the 60,000-80,000 word range -- short, well-documented, critical studies of topical issues and trends.

 Since our initial call for manuscripts, these power struggles have both widened and sharpened, even as social class forces have been realigning nationally, regionally, and globally.
 The geopolitical firmament is altering in response, sometimes ominously.

 In addition to reaffirming our priorities for The Geopolitics of Information, therefore, we wish now to call attention to the spiking urgency of scholarly production in this field.
 How and why are cyber-infrastructures being organized or re-organized?
 What is the role of military and intelligence agencies in this ongoing transformation?
 For whom and for what are technical standards being devised and implemented, across the array of networking systems and services?
 Is digital capitalism fragmenting into competing political-economic power blocs, as might be seen by studying the growth of rival Global Positioning Systems?
 What are the new techno-social and geo-spatial sites for the formation of counter-hegemonic alliances?
 What are the prospects for decommodification and democratization of information?
 How is the gathering trend to authoritarianism affecting the system of information provision?